Property tax calendar

 - Mailed in the beginning of September in most communities*

-- Pay close attention to the deadline for payments - they too can vary from one town to the next
+- Pay close attention to the deadline for payments - they can vary among school districts.

 - Mailed in the beginning of January in most communities*

+Valuation Date.
 Valuation Date is the date upon which the value of your property is based.
-In most communities, Valuation Date is July 1 of the prior year.* For instance, assessments on the 2011 assessment roll (typically made public on May 1, 2011) were based on the value of property as of July 1, 2010.
+In most communities, Valuation Date is July 1 of the prior year (but this date can also vary).
+For example, assessments on the 2022 assessment roll (typically made public on May 1, 2023) were based on the value of property as of July 1, 2021.

-The lag between Tentative Roll Date and Valuation Date enables assessors and taxpayers to use all available sales before AND after the Valuation Date to estimate the value of property.
+The lag between Valuation Date and Tentative Roll Date enables assessors and taxpayers to use all available sales before and after the Valuation Date to estimate the value of property.

-- Based on the value of the property on Valuation Date
+- based on the value of the property on Valuation Date, and

-- Your September 2011 school taxes and January 2012 town/county taxes are based on the value of the vacant lot.
+- Your September 2022 school taxes and January 2023 town and county taxes are based on the value of the vacant lot.

-- Your September 2011 school taxes and January 2012 town/county taxes are based on the value of your home.
+- Your September 2022 school taxes and January 2023 town and county taxes are based on the value of your home.

 If you are concerned with the amount of property taxes being collected in your community, you may wish to be involved with the local budgeting processes.
 There are public meetings you can attend and voice your opinion, and you also have the opportunity to vote on your school budget.